araobp/parking/README.md

 ####Why I work alone

+First off, you have to consider how much revenue you can gain from your IoT project.
+Business model matters more than technology.

 I want to see each layer from a standpoint of an IoT system architect.
-Working in a small team is a key for success.
+It is obvious that working in a small team with skillful members is a key to success.

 ##The toy I develop